wing-puah/thegeekwing-jekyll/_posts/technology/2018-08-18-the-lights-go-off.md

   - "Technology"
   - "Musings"
 banner: "/blog/2018/08/lights.jpg"
-tags: [website, frontend development, zoo, life lessons, story telling]
+tags: [website, frontend development, life lessons, story telling]
 description: The vicissitudes of Wing as she transit from the sports/training industry the technology industry.
 ---
 _This is part 2 of  Becoming a self-taught developer series.
 Read [part 1](/technology/musings/2018/08/05/the-girl-called-wing/) here._